-- the fundraising revenues and excess of revenues over expenses reported in the statements of operations for the years ended December 31, 2020 and December 31, 2019 - the unrestricted net assets, at the beginning and end of the year, reported in the statements of changes in net assets for the years ended December 31, 2020 and December 31, 2019 - the excess of revenues over expenses reported in the statements of cash flows for the years ended December 31, 2020 and December 31, 2019
+- the unrestricted net assets, at the beginning and end of the year, reported in the statements of changes in net assets for the years ended December 31, 2022 and December 31, 2021. - the excess of revenues over expenses reported in the statements of cash flows for the years ended December 31, 2022 and December 31, 2021.

-Our opinion on the financial statements for year ended December 31, 2019 was qualified accordingly because of the possible effects of this limitation in scope.
+Our opinion on the financial statements for year ended December 31, 2021 was qualified accordingly because of the possible effects of this limitation in scope.